Muhammad-Wasim7/Github-1st/README.md

 # Github-1st
-This is my 1st Get Repository
+This is my 1st Get Repository-
+M.Wasim